 There are certain places that just have an undeniable vibe about them.
 Budapest is definitely one of those spots!
 The locals are a happy bunch that like to engage with visitors.
 The Hungarians are also known to be very hospitable, and this shows wherever you go.
 If you head into this marvellous city with an open mind, a little Hungarian under your belt (or a good translation app on your phone), a big smile and a willingness to learn more about a new culture, you will be welcomed into the fold with open arms.

 There you have it – seven great reasons to include Hungary on your travel lineup in 2021 and beyond.
-Keep an eye on the blog for more insider travel inspiration in the weeks and months to come.
+Keep an eye on the website and blog for more insider travel inspiration in the weeks and months to come.
 Why not enjoy a new twist on travel and see Budapest from a new point of view?
 Embark on our Amsterdam to Budapest rail tour.
 It’s sure to be a trip you won’t forget!